GigaGitCoder/Java_Library/README.md

 ```
 `start stop.ps1` for shutdown.

-- After starting a project you should make your first admin by POST method 'api/admin/registerAsAdmin/'
+- After starting a project you should make your first admin by POST-request 'api/admin/registerAsAdmin/'
 ```json
 {
     "nickname": "nickname",